 Under the guidelines, our executive officers are required to achieve ownership of our Common Stock valued at two times their annual base salary (five times in the case of the Chief Executive Officer and two and a half times in the case of the Chief Financial Officer).
 The individual guideline level for each executive officer is initially calculated using the executive officer's base salary as of the date the person is first appointed as an executive officer.
 This guideline level is then recalculated at each January 1st.
 Unless an executive officer has satisfied his or her applicable guideline level, the executive officer is required to retain an amount equal to 50% of the net shares received as the result of the exercise, vesting or payment of any equity awards granted to the executive officer.
 Executive officers are expected to be in compliance with their guideline level within five (5) years of the later of (a) becoming an executive officer and (b) implementation of this policy.
-As of January 1, 2021, with the exception of Mr. Colo, who was appointed to his position in 2020, Mr. Gall, who was appointed to his position in 2019, and Mr. Glaser, who was appointed to his current position in 2015, each of the named executive officers has satisfied the ownership requirements.
-As of April 9, 2021, Mr. Glaser has satisfied the ownership requirements, and each of Messrs.
-Colo, and Gall are progressing toward attaining the applicable ownership guideline.
+As of January 1, 2022, with the exception of Mr. Colo, who was appointed to his position in 2020, Mr. Gall, who was appointed to his position in 2019, and Mr. Bratcher, who was appointed to his current position in 2021, each of the named executive officers has satisfied the ownership requirements.
+As of the date hereof, each of Messrs.
+Colo, Gall and Bratcher are progressing toward attaining the applicable ownership guideline.

 Under the guidelines, the chairman of the Board is expected to beneficially own Common Stock valued at five times the annual cash retainer as a director and each other non-employee director is expected to beneficially own Common Stock valued at three times the annual cash retainer payable to such director.
 The guideline level is calculated using the annual cash retainer due the director when first elected to the Board.
 This guideline level is then recalculated at each January 1st.
 Non-employee directors are required to satisfy their guideline level within three (3) years of joining the Board, and are expected to continuously own sufficient shares to satisfy the guideline once attained for so long as they remain a member of the Company's Board.
+All directors either own a sufficient number of shares of Common Stock to be in compliance with the guidelines or are in the three year phase-in period.

 Shares that count toward satisfaction of the stock ownership guidelines for executive officers and directors include the following: (i) shares owned outright by the executive officer or director, or his or her immediate family members residing in the same household; (ii) shares held in trust for the benefit of the executive officer or director, or his or her immediate family members; (iii) vested shares of restricted stock; and (iv) vested shares of restricted stock units.
-The following do not count towards satisfaction of the stock ownership guidelines: (i) unvested shares of restricted stock units; (ii) shares pledged as collateral for a loan; (iii) unexercised stock options (whether vested or unvested); and (iv) incentive performance awards that may be settled in cash (whether vested or unvested).
+The following do not count towards satisfaction of the stock ownership guidelines: (i) unvested shares of restricted stock or restricted stock units; (ii) shares pledged as collateral for a loan; (iii) unexercised stock options (whether vested or unvested); and (iv) incentive performance awards that may be settled in cash (whether vested or unvested).